eluv-io/avpipe/README.md

 ## Transcoding with preset

 - Avpipe has the capability to apply preset parameter when encoding using H264 encoder.
-- The experiments shows that using preset `faster` instead of `medium` would generate almost the same size output/bandwidth while keeping the picture quality high.
+- The experiments show that using preset `faster` instead of `medium` would generate almost the same size output/bandwidth while keeping the picture quality high.
 - The other advantage of using preset `faster` instead of `medium` is that it would consume less CPU and encode faster.
 - To compare the following command is used to generate the mezzanines for `creed_5_min.mov`: